codebender14/onlinediagnosis/README.md

 **Our Project Online Diagnosis iOS Application helps patients with the below features**

-* Search doctors on locations
+* Search doctors based on their location preferences
-* Schedule Appointments with Doctors
+* Schedule appointments with doctors
-* obtain Prescription from doctor
+* Obtain prescription from the doctor
-* process payment
+* Process payment
-* Consult via video call & chat with doctor on emmergency
+* In case of emergency, patient can also connect through video call/chat
-* Check medical history
+* Check their medical history

 **Doctors Functionalities**
-* Accept/reject patient appoints
+* Accept/Reject patient appointment request
-* diagnoize patient via video call & chat with doctor on emmergency
+* Diagnose the patient via video call/chat in case of emergency
 * Provide Prescription

 **Admin Functionalities**